ART NATURE ENVIRONMENT BEAUTY

 Redefining responses how we engage with environmental changes

-Vivienne is an artist who works with our evolving natural environment that is influenced by the planetary changes.
-Through Japanese ink paintings — sumi-e, printmaking, sculpture and filmmaking she portrays our delicate ecosystems.
-The observation of nature serves as an overarching theme, capturing the subtle changes that occur within the 72 Japanese micro seasons.
+Vivienne is an artist–researcher whose practice sits at the intersection of inquiry, creativity, and environmental storytelling.
+She works with our evolving natural environment, shaped by planetary shifts.
+Through Japanese ink paintings (sumi-e), sculpture, and filmmaking — she translates complex ecological change into sensory experiences, portraying our delicate ecosystems.
+Observation of nature serves as an overarching theme, capturing the subtle shifts of the 72 Japanese micro-seasons.

-These observations lead to a series of ongoing projects.
-Her work invites reflection on our cultural tradition, how we perceive information, and our engagement with the natural world of which we are part of.
+These observations inform a series of ongoing projects.
+Her work invites reflection on cultural tradition, on the ways we perceive information, and on how we engage with the natural world of which we are part.

-Her diverse work also explores the life cycle of plants, especially their journey to seed production.
-There is a special focus on how to manage and preserve the knowledge she gathers along the way, as we are all students learning to adapt to climate shifts.
+Her work explores the life cycle of plants, particularly their journey to seed production, with special attention to preserving the knowledge she gathers along the way, as we are all learning to adapt to climate shifts.

 'Nature holds the key to our cognitive, intellectual, spiritual and aesthetic fulfilment' E. O. Wilson